TS3Tools/TS3UpdateScript/README.md

 Supports
 ============
-- SQLite and MySQL database setups
+- SQLite and MySQL as well as MariaDB database setups
 - TSDNS
 - Linux and FreeBSD